 Jenny and Dale Williams have been married ten years have a 9-year-old daughter, "Cookie."
 They live well, have separate careers, are surrounded by sophisticated friends, and are afflicted ...
 See full summary »

-At a mayors convention in San Francisco, ex-longshoreman Steve Fisk meets Clarissa Standish from New England.
-Fisk is mayor of "Puget City" and is proud of his rough and tumble ...
+At a Mayor's convention in San Francisco, California, ex-longshoreman Steve Fisk meets Clarissa Standish from New England.
+Fisk is Mayor of Puget City, and is proud of his rough and tumble ...
 See full summary »

 Blonde 'doll' Christine Carroll finds too late that her fiancée Mike is a gangster and she's his unwitting accessory.
 Emerging from prison with dark hair and an interest in nursing, she becomes a nurse's aide in a war hospital where her good looks quickly arouse the interest of battle-fatigued, 'melancholic' patient Steve Kimberly.
 When it's clear that Steve has fallen hard, she faces the dilemma of what and when to tell him.
 Her decision has melodramatic consequences...Written by

 Rod Crawford <email@example.com>

 2 of 2 people found this review helpful.